-We have been accustomed to seeing the fantastic vibrant color of nebulae, galaxies, and planets in books, magazines, and now the internet.
+We have been accustomed to seeing the fantastic vibrant color of nebulae, galaxies, and planets.
+Thanks to Hubble and now James Webb telescopes.
 Who wouldn’t be amazed by the Crayola colors of nebulae, the pink patches of star formations in a galaxy’s spiral arms and the blue hues of starlight reflected in cosmic dust.
 Even the amazing colors of the planets, themselves are fantastic.